scalavision/bash4s/README.md

 ls"-halt .".run("test.sh")
 ```

-And save !
+And save the file in your editor!

 It should compile, run and output: `0`

-As a successful result type from the script that was run.
+As a `successful` result type from running the script in the background (this way of running it is blocking!).

-Other good editors supported by metals (scala language server) are:
+Other good editors supported by `metals` (scala language server) are:

 * neovim with coc-metals
 * emacs